-Dr. Christine Connelly, an assistant professor who teaches in the School of Nursing, uses her son’s sports equipment, a bathing suit and artificial fruit to help her students remember scientific details, processes and all kinds of cells.
+Dr. Christine Connelly, an assistant professor who teaches in the School of Nursing and, in 2023, was one of just 13 UVA faculty to earn an All-UVA Teaching Award, uses her son’s sports equipment, a bathing suit and artificial fruit to help her students remember scientific details, processes and all kinds of cells.

 Her use of props is natural.
 She remembers riding in an elevator in medical school, looking at the ceiling pattern and thinking “liver tissue.”

 “Liver tissue under the microscope is kind of organized in these little hexagons.
 And I’m thinking, ‘Oh, my gosh, what’s going on here?
 People just look at the ceiling, and I’m seeing a liver.’
 I don’t know if that was funny or sad!” she said.

 All first-year nursing students—70 to 75, depending on the class—take her yearlong anatomy and physiology course.
 Connelly also teaches a smaller group microbiology each semester; that course additionally admits undergraduates from the College of Arts & Sciences who are interested in health-related fields.